-It’s a complementary necessity, but the opportunity to use training is better for firms that have built a labour pool with greater long-term potential through extensive recruitment.
+The opportunity to use training is better for firms that have built a labour pool with more significant long-term potential through extensive recruitment.

 It is an investment in your people.
-It should aim to build employee potential and the firm agility over the long run.
+Therefore, it should aim to build employee potential and the firm agility over the long run.

-This, however, is dynamic as people's knowledge and skill grow over time and after some time people would want new challenges.
+However, this is dynamic as people's knowledge and skills grow over time.
+So after some time, people would want new challenges.

-Research has shown that people often leave organizations that don't offer them stimulating change.
-There is a different type of change that people resist which won’t be discussed here.
+Research has shown that people often leave organisations that don't offer them stimulating change.
+However, that is not the topic of this article.

-When benefits in terms of an employees interest outweigh the cost the employee is motivated.
+When an employee's interest benefits outweigh the cost, the employee is motivated.